Financial-Times/origami-build-service/README.md

 ### What do I do if my updated component is not appearing in bundles?

-This is most likely due to the heavy caching we employ.
+This is most likely due to the heavy caching we use.

 First, change the hostname in your request to `origami-buildservice-eu.herokuapp.com`.
 If your updated component appears now, then the reason it wasn't appearing before is because Akamai has cached the bundle.
 You'll need to wait for a while, or clear the Akamai cache for your URL.